MatthiasJY/MatthiasJY/README.md

 [General Assembly Capstone Project](https://github.com/MatthiasJY/GA_Capstone)

+This project was done with a dataset of an E-commerce company found on Kaggle.

+**The Problem Statement:** The upper management of this E-commerce company is looking to attract new customers to shop on their online marketplace.<br/>
+After some internal investigation and research, the upper management of the company concluded that they would need a new personalised shopping experience for each customer, and also a more personalised or localised marketing when it comes to the products themselves.
+Gone are the days where marketing and experiences can be generic.
+Thus, they would like to know how these 2 issues can be solved.

-In this project, I created a Revenue forecasting model and a Recommendation System with Collaborative Filtering using Python.<br/>
+**Project Summmary:** In this project, I created a Transaction forecasting model and a Recommendation System with Collaborative Filtering using Python.<br/>
-I worked with a dataset of an E-commerce store found on Kaggle and came up with a problem statement which will then be solved using insights found in the dataset and Python models.
+The Transcation forecasting model will allow the company to predict the total transactions for the next 6 months, based on each individual Product and State.
+This will allow the marketing to be more specific and localised. <br/>
+The Recommendation System will provide both new and exsiting customer a more personalised shopping experience as they will be recommended products for upselling based on other customers who are similar to them.<br/>

 View more details in the link above!

 ***Work in Progress*** ⚠️

+**<u>The Restaurant Recommender</u>**

-I'm currently creating a Content Based Recommendation System to recommend the next restaurant to visit with my girlfriend based on the places that received a high rating from us.
-The idea I have is to make use of Google Maps API to retrieve a list of restaurants in Singapore
+I'm currently creating a Content Based Recommendation System to recommend the next restaurant to visit with my friends based on the places that received a high rating from us.
+The idea I have is to make use of Google Maps API to retrieve a list of restaurants in Singapore, rank them based on locations (North, South, East, West), and Google Ratings, and hopefully (not sure if it's possible) rank them based on cusine dynamically.
+The end result is to creat a model that can recommend the next restaurant that has a high review, not too inaccessible, which also serves a cuisine that has received a high rating from us recently.

 ## Let's Connect 📬

-.<br/>
+I'm always excited to collaborate, discuss new ideas, or explore interesting projects.
+Feel free to reach out here!<br/>
 Looking forward to connecting with you!